kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q135
 All of the following statements regarding _prostate cancer_ are true, EXCEPT:

-	A. It is the second leading cause of male cancer deaths - T
+	A. It is the second leading cause of male cancer deaths
 	B. The lifetime risk of microscopic prostate cancer in all men is 30%
-	C. The incidence is decreasing as a result of screening measures - F
+	C. The incidence is decreasing as a result of screening measures
-	D. The lifetime risk of developing overt disease is 10% - T
+	D. The lifetime risk of developing overt disease is 10%
-	E. Consumption of carrots and cereals may have some protective effect - F
+	E. Consumption of carrots and cereals may have some protective effect
 #### Answer: E. Consumption of carrots and cereals may have some protective effect - *FALSE* = C. The incidence is decreasing as a result of screening measures - TRUE
 - Incidence of prostate cancer is rising as the general elderly population increases
-- Average age of death in men is rising and so prostate cancer will be more prevalent
+	- Average age of death in men is rising - prostate cancer will be more prevalent

 ---